mies/wercker-perceptor/views/available-services.md

 ## Supported services

-These are the services which are supported by Wercker.
+These are the services which are supported by wercker.
 The list also includes the environment variables needed to access the service.
 It is important that you use these environment variables, since the login information might change.

 * mysql
 ```